chaunceygardiner/weewx-loopdata/README.md

 `unit.label.<obs>` is also supported.

-trend.barometer.desc is supported at present and yeilds a non-localized description of the trend.
+trend.barometer.desc is supported at present and yeilds a non-localized description of the trend (e.g., `rising slowly`.
 The .desc extension is expected to be removed from LoopData soon.
 Don't depend on it!

-10m.windGust.max
-10m.windGust.maxtime

 # How to Upgrade from LoopData 1.x.